xdmtk/i3-theme-manager/README.md

 For certain theme components like wallpaper setters and terminal emulators, `i3-theme-manager` only supports selected programs, but will eventually support more in the future.

+### Getting Started

+`i3-theme-manager` looks for theme components based on where they are specified in the config file.
+On first use, run the CLI application before the GUI application.
+This will generate a blank config file in the standard config directory `~/.config/i3packager`

+#### i3 Configuration File

+Because i3 does not supported sourcing parts of the config file from other files, in order for `i3-theme-manager` to package only theme specific elements of the config file, you need to edit your configuration file by surrounding the theme specific portion of your config with the lines

+`# i3 THEME SECTION START`

+and

+`# i3 THEME SECTION END`

+This will allow the script to save and deploy only parts of your configuration that are theme specific, allowing you to keep non theme essential settings intact when switching themes, or deploying themes to a seperate machine.

 ### Dependencies